The model theory of the curve graph

-Suppose not.
-Since $vw$ is reduced, we have that there exists a $b_{1}\in B'$ such that $\pa{a,b_{1}}=[w']$, with $\Or(w')<\Or(wv)$.
+Indeed, suppose not.
+Since $vw$ is reduced, we have that there exists a point $b_{1}\in B'$ such that $\pa{a,b_{1}}=[w']$, with $\Or(w')<\Or(wv)$.
 Since this can only take place if at least one cancellation move is used in the reduction process.
 The fact that $v\perp D$, together with the assumption that none of the letters in $v_{1}$ are contained in $\partial D$, implies that such a cancellation involves a letter in $\pa{a',b_{1}}$, together with a letter in $w$.
-It follows easily that this contradicts the minimality of the original sequence $a_{0},a_{1},\ldots, a_{r}$. \end{proof}
+This contradicts the minimality of the original sequence $a_{0},a_{1},\ldots, a_{r}$. \end{proof}